marcor0311/Databases-I/README.md

 ## Implementation

-It's crucial to note that all course concepts and examples were implemented using MySQL for relational database management.
+It's important to note that all course concepts and examples were implemented using MySQL for relational database management.